Katilin/Katilin.github.io/README.md

 ## EDUCATION
 - Bachelor of Science (B.S.) in Computer Networking and Cybersecurity
-- University of Maryland Global Campus, Adelphi, MD | December 2022
+- University of Maryland Global Campus

 ## CERTIFICATIONS
 - CompTIA Network+